aengusmartindonaire/stat-arb-strategy/README.md

 While the daily reversal strategies (both unhedged and hedged) suffered from alpha decay and negative drift in this regime, the **Factor-Hedged Momentum** strategy demonstrated robust performance, generating a **721% cumulative return** with a positive Sharpe ratio of **0.48**.

 ---
+## Data & Confidentiality

+This repository currently tracks the following data files:

+- `src/data/raw/*.xlsx` – raw Bloomberg portfolio extracts
+- `src/data/processed/*.parquet` – intermediate and backtest outputs

+However,

+- Bloomberg data and many course datasets are subject to licensing and usage restrictions.
+- In many classes and research settings, **we are not allowed to publish raw Bloomberg files** in a public repository.
+- Even processed files (`.parquet`) may still contain information that should not be shared openly.

+Thus, these are removed from this repository

+---

 ## Getting Started